 - Spices, such as cinnamon, nutmeg, vanilla

-While certain foods contain little histamine themselves, they can release additional histamine in the body.
-Foods rich in these so-called ‘histamine releasers’ include:
+Some foods, although low in histamine themselves, can release extra histamine in the body.
+Foods rich in these so-called histamine-releasing agents include:

-Certain foods can interfere with, or even completely block the function of the DAO enzyme.
-These may include caffeine and theine-rich beverages such as coffee, tea and energy drinks.
-Alcohol can also interfere with, or block the function of the DAO enzyme.
+Some foods can interfere with the function of the DAO enzyme or even block it altogether.
+These include drinks rich in caffeine and theine, such as coffee, tea and energy drinks.
+Alcohol can also hinder or block the action of the DAO enzyme.

-Fortunately, there are many foods that do not contain any, or only a very small amount of histamine.
+Fortunately, there are many foods that contain no histamine or only a very small amount of histamine.
 The rule is that the longer you leave a product, the more histamine is produced.
-So choose fresh food as much as possible, don’t store it too long and don’t heat up leftovers.
-If you want to keep food longer, freeze it to prevent further production of histamine.
-Examples of low histamine foods are:
+So fresh food contains less histamine than food that has been lying around for a while, such as leftovers.
+If you want to keep food longer, freeze it to prevent further histamine production.
+Examples of low-histamine foods are:

 - Fresh meat, preferably white meat